 In 2016/17 the firm received 800 direct training contract applications.
 Those who impress on the application form and online assessments are invited for a telephone interview followed by an assessment day.
 This involves a fact-finding exercise designed to see if you can “think on your feet,” a written exercise and a group task.
 The day also includes a lunch with some of the firm's trainees, plus a “quite rigorous” competency and strengths-based interview with two partners.

 According to Griffiths, “grades are important, but there's always some flexibility on this front – we decide on a combination of factors.”
 He tells us candidates need to demonstrate they're keen on law, and on Mayer Brown in particular: “We want to see a sense of passion for working here.
 We don't always know in interviews if someone will be a brilliant lawyer, but we can judge their enthusiasm and dedication to the profession.”

 He goes on to reveal he's “a great believer in work experience.
 Pure legal work is all well and good, but I do like to see people with a diverse range of experience as well.
 It shows they're inquisitive about their career and have thought deeply about it.”

 Apprenticeships for A level students

-In mid 2015 Mayer Brown introduced a six-year apprenticeship programme culminating in qualification as a solicitor.
-The programme consists of a four-year part-time LLB at the University of Law, followed by a traineeship.
-While studying, students will spend 12 to 18 months working in one of the firm's business services departments.
+In 2015 Mayer Brown introduced a six-year articled apprenticeship culminating in qualification as a solicitor.
+The programme consists of a four-year part-time LLB at BPP, followed by a traineeship.
+While studying, students will spend their first 12 months working in one of the firm's business services departments followed by five years in different legal practice groups.
 The minimum entry requirement is AAB or equivalent at A level.

 Mayer Brown in Asia